tmooretcm/MinecraftJvmBattle/README.md

 ## Testing
 To run the JUnit tests:
 1. Start the monitor by following the steps in the "Running the monitor with Docker" section above.
+Ensure that Maven is correctly set up on your machine.
 2. Navigate to the Minecraft-OpenJ9-Project base directory.
 3. Run `mvn clean` before every test run (both for the initial test and subsequent tests).
 4. Run `mvn test`.
 Test output should be displayed on-screen.
 If you would like to retest, follow steps 2-4 again.